 What is Total Knee Replacement Surgery?

 In knee replacement surgery, a damaged knee is replaced with an "artificial knee joint".
 The worn ends of the bones are replaced with metal and plastic parts.
-Such a prosthesis is necessary when the articular cartilage has becomes so severely damaged or worn away that levels of pain and discomfort in the knee are high and the knee joint ceases to function properly i.e. where there is a reduction in the range of motion in the joint, or in cases where the knee joint has become malpositioned.
+Such a prosthesis is necessary when the articular cartilage becomes severely damaged or worn away.
+The levels of pain and discomfort in the knee are high and the knee joint ceases to function properly i.e. where there is a reduction in the range of motion in the joint, or in cases where the knee joint has become malpositioned.

 The stability of the type of implant used, very much depends on the viability of the still intact knee joint capsule.
 If one waits too long before undergoing knee surgery, the capsular ligaments become so unstable that a fixed bearing remains the only option.